saieva/saieva.github.io/about.markdown

 Greetings.
 I am a Technology Manager in the NY / NJ / CT areas.
-My career experience is in financial services and healthcare leading IT Groups, Application Development teams, and managing technology initiatives for hedge funds, banks, a large global insurance company, and clinics specializing in regenerative medicine.
+My career experience is in financial services and healthcare leading IT Groups, Application Development teams, and managing technology initiatives for hedge funds, banks, a large global insurance company, and clinics specializing in orthobiologic treatments and regenerative medicine.

 I am the developer of MettleCVE, a vulnerability lookup tool for iPhone that's available for download from the [Apple App Store][MettleCVEAppURL].